pkbullock/teams-hackathon-2023/MockAPI/README.md

 To enable development of the Teams Activity Feed as if it were available, build the UI and use the Teams Toolkit.
 Building in small learning of latest ASP.NET C# features for secure APIs as well.
 Then get the Teams Toolkit to call the secure API.

+Note to Self: Do not use Azure API Management Consumption Tier, it does not support the authentication required the Teams.

 ## API Calls - Fake the Get Operation

 ### Send Notification Example